 The Approach

 - We started by redefining what 'targeting' means in a post-ATT world.
 As discussed on the Mobile User Acquisition Show's post-ATT opportunities episode, install-optimized campaigns with broad audiences often outperform narrow targeting because algorithms need data density to learn.
-Based on RocketShip HQ client data across 30+ app accounts (comparing median CPI in campaigns that migrated from interest-targeted to broad-targeted structures between January 2023 and March 2025), consolidating to broad targeting while tripling creative volume reduced median CPI by 22% on Meta.
+In our experience, consolidating to broad targeting while significantly increasing creative volume has consistently driven CPI improvements on Meta.
 This mirrors findings from Meta's Advantage+ campaign documentation, which recommends reducing audience restrictions to improve delivery efficiency.
 The creative-as-targeting strategy formalizes this: instead of telling the algorithm who to find, you show it who will respond by designing creatives that self-select specific audience segments.

 - The core framework has three layers.
 First, you map your addressable audience into 4-8 psychographic segments, not demographics.
 For a fitness app, this might be 'postpartum moms returning to exercise,' 'desk workers with chronic back pain,' 'competitive lifters plateauing on strength,' and 'anxious people who use movement to regulate mood.'
 Each segment has a distinct motivation, language register, and visual identity.
 According to research published by Phiture's Mobile Growth Stack, motivation-based segmentation consistently outperforms demographic segmentation for conversion because it maps to the user's job-to-be-done rather than surface-level attributes.
 Second, you build dedicated creative concepts for each segment using RocketShip HQ's 3C Principle: Context (who is this for, stated or shown in the first 0.5 seconds), Clarity (what the app does for this specific person), and Curiosity (an open loop or tension that makes them need to see more).
 A hook that opens with a woman bouncing a baby while grimacing at her reflection immediately signals Context to postpartum moms.
-According to RocketShip HQ client data across 6 fitness app accounts, creatives with explicit segment-signaling visuals in the opening frame delivered 35-45% higher view-through rates among their target segment compared to generic lifestyle footage, as measured by Meta's audience breakdown reports.
+In our experience working with fitness apps, creatives with explicit segment-signaling visuals in the opening frame consistently deliver higher view-through rates among their target segment compared to generic lifestyle footage.
 That self-selection is the targeting.
 Third, you launch all concepts into the same broad-targeted campaign structure and let the algorithm's delivery optimization do the rest.
 The algorithm matches creative to user based on predicted engagement, effectively rebuilding the audience segmentation that ATT destroyed, but doing it dynamically at the impression level rather than statically at the ad set level.

 - Execution requires high creative volume and disciplined testing.
 According to Meta’s own Advantage+ creative best practices, campaigns need at least 5-10 active creatives per ad set for algorithmic optimization to function well.
 At RocketShip HQ, we typically launch 15-25 creative variants per cycle for accounts spending $50K+ monthly, as we’ve detailed in our guide on ad creatives needed by budget.
 Each variant maps to a specific segment and uses RocketShip HQ's 4-Layer Hook System: a Visual pattern break (0.3-0.8 second zoom, unexpected framing, or motion shift), a Text overlay under 15 words that orients the viewer to the segment (‘For moms who haven’t worked out since delivery’), a Verbal/voiceover layer that builds personal connection, and Audio/music that amplifies the emotional register.
 This layered approach means the hook is doing four jobs simultaneously: stopping the scroll, identifying the target, communicating the value proposition, and creating emotional resonance.
 We detail these hook types further in our breakdown of four types of ad hooks.